Leo is currently Head of Year 10 at St Ignatius College in Enfield.

 Leo is aware of the impact of knife crime and he hopes that Step Back will visually demonstrate that young people have choices (no matter what situations they find themselves in) and they have the power to shape their destinies through the choices that they make.

-Leo hopes that Step Back can be used a resource for people who work in youth organisations and establishments, to help them in engage in positive conversations with young people around the different topics that are covered in the film.
+Leo delivers Step Back Screenings and Workshops within secondary schools and also in youth justice settings, to help young people engage in positive discussions around the different topics that are covered in the film.

-In addition to the many things Leo finds himself involved in, he has also developed a strong relationship with key leaders in Enfield Council and Broxbourne Council
+In addition to the many things Leo finds himself involved in, he has also developed a strong relationship with key leaders in Enfield Council and also Broxbourne Council.

 Leo's desire, drive and determination to see change in this generation is evident in every area of work he is involved with.
-He is passionate and purposeful in his pursuit to improve the outcomes of young people and to be the voice of change that will inspire and influence for many years to come.
+He is passionate and purposeful in his pursuit to improve the outcomes of young people and he hopes that his work will inspire and influence for many years to come.

 Click the button below to read some fantastic testimonials of Leo's work.